 A podcast for upper intermediate and advanced learners who want to cultivate their French.
 In three episodes a week (since 2006!), Laetitia Perraut will guide through Paris – its streets, bookstores, bakeries, and more – or tell you how she spent her day, introducing the small talk vocab on the way.

 Live Lingua is an online language school.
-The tutors are native speakers and certified teachers of French.
-The lessons cost $24,99/hour, but the first one is free.
-You can also use what they claim to be the internet’s largest collection of free public domain language learning materials, but – at least for the French language – it consists solely from the FSI and Peace Corps courses.
+The tutors are native speakers from France who are required to speak a second language and hold university degrees.
+The lessons start at $29/hour (the price depends on the certificate you’re after and the number of lessons you purchase at once), but the first one is free.
+You can also use what they claim to be the internet’s largest collection of free public domain language learning materials.
+Read the full review of Live Lingua.

 Coffee Break French

 The creators of LingQ promise you’ll never need a boring textbook again.
 The natural process of learning through context is more pleasant and surprisingly more effective than memorizing grammar rules.
 You can pick the content you find most interesting – and the choice is large – and read and listen to the subjects that interest you.
 They may try to do too much, from language exchanges to avatars and coins, but the reading section, which is LingQ’s main feature, can be a really useful tool.
 Read the LingQ review.

 This app is quite different from the “cannon” language learning resources.
 It is a compilation of videos in French (among other languages), supplemented by the interactive captions.
-While I like the concept, I’ve found FluentU to be pretty disappointing.
+While I like the concept, the price seems a bit high for what it offers.
 Read the full review.

 Lingvist is a newer app that is already becoming quite popular.
 Available in several languages, including French, it could be a good alternative to Duolingo.
 Learning is done through flashcard style fill in the blank sentences.
 There’s a limited free version and a premium version available.
 Read the full review of Lingvist.